Choosing the Right Trailer

 3. Cage or No Cage?

-With a cage you can stack items higher and contain the load safely.
-Caged trailers are perfect for bulky items like beds, furniture and even small vehicles such as ride-on mowers and ATVs - check their weight doesn't exceed trailer load capacity.
-If in doubt select a tandem.
+Caged trailers are perfect for bulky items like beds, furniture, small and ATVs, Make sure to check that their weight doesn't exceed trailer load capacity.

-Non-caged trailers are excellent for general purposes, and especially for moving landscaping supplies like pebbles, compost and sand because of easier tray access.
+Non-caged trailers are excellent for general purposes, especially for landscaping supplies like pebbles, compost and sand because of easy tray access.

 4. Tandem Axle or Single Axle?